Skaruts/Lua-Enum/README.md

--- construct enum from a multiline string (most convenient) -- (can contain single line comments, and parenteses can be omitted) local days = Enum [[ +1    -- optional format (see below) -- this is the default format
+-- construct enum from a multiline string (most convenient) -- (can contain single line comments, and parentheses can be omitted) local days = Enum [[ +1    -- optional format (see below) -- this is the default format
     SUNDAY
     MONDAY